 Organizers say parking areas closest to the parade route will be inaccessible for much of the day.
 But here are some options to try: S&H Parking Lot at 400 Poplar, Stadium East Garage at 200 South Broadway or Stadium West Garage at 100 South 9th Street.
 As is the case with all major celebrations in downtown St. Louis, the earlier you arrive, the better your parking options.

 Metrolink is another option for those who don't want to deal with parking headaches.
 There are nearby Metrolink stops at the Civic Center, Busch Stadium and 8th and Pine.
 A one-ride ticket is $2.50.

 Other Ways to Celebrate

 Large crowds will also make their way to Dogtown (the city's Irish neighborhood) on March 17 for the annual Ancient Order of Hibernians Parade.
-To get all the details on how to join in the fun, see my Insider's Guide to the Dogtown St. Patrick's Day Parade.
+To get all the details on how to join in the fun, see our Guide to the Dogtown St. Patrick's Day Parade.
 And when the parades are over, there will still be time to celebrate at McGurks, O'Connell's or one of the other top Irish Pubs and Restaurants in St. Louis.